Fields of Battle - Lands of Peace 14-18, London has now closed. We'd like to

-Fields of Battle Lands of Peace 14 -18
+Fields of Battle - Lands of Peace 14-18, Nottingham is now closed.

 Following critical acclaim at the Jardin Du Luxembourg in Paris, Fields of Battle Lands of Peace 14 -18 was launched officially by HRH The Duke of Kent KG in St James's Park on August 4th, to mark the outbreak of the First World War.
 Sponsored by The Royal British Legion, and by kind permission of the Royal Parks, Fields of Battle will be on display directly opposite Horse Guards, adjacent to the Guards Memorial until Armistice Day on November 11th.